 “You could hear them crying over the phone,” he said.

 Archie grew up without a father and vowed to be an enduring presence in his children’s lives.
 He ran a commercial cleaning company for a while, but it faded after the Sept.
-11, 2001, attacks that soured the economy.
-He later worked in construction, delivered phonebooks and recycled tires, piecing together odd jobs in order to make ends meet.
-His ex-wife, Anita Goggins, initially stayed home to care for the couple’s three children and later drove busses.
+11, 2001, terror attacks that soured the economy.
+He later worked in construction, delivered phone books and recycled tires, piecing together odd jobs in order to make ends meet.
+His ex-wife, Anita Goggins, initially stayed home to care for the couple’s three children and later drove buses.

-Aaron and Archie Jr., who’s three years older, shared bunk beds as kids, and the thought of someday retiring their parents was a frequent topic of conversation.
+Aaron and Archie Jr., who is three years older, shared bunk beds as kids, and the thought of someday helping their parents retire was a frequent topic of conversation.
 Over the years, it evolved into a dream that drove Aaron.
-It pushed him through the early morning workouts, sharpened his focus in the wake of persistent double-teams and triggered the aggression that made him unstoppable.
+It pushed him through the early-morning workouts, sharpened his focus in the wake of persistent double-teams and triggered the aggression that made him unstoppable.

-When Aaron won Defensive Rookie of the Year in 2014, he surprised his father with a new pickup truck.
-For his 53rd, and most recent birthday, he bought him a $40,000 Rolex Sky Dweller (Aaron regrets telling Archie the price because he now refuses to wear it).
-Weeks after he signed the extension, Aaron’s mother and father met with his financial advisor, who presented a portfolio that promised $1 million for each -- with taxes paid off -- and a brand new home of their choosing.
+When Aaron won Defensive Rookie of the Year in 2014, he surprised his father with a pickup truck.
+For his 53rd, and most recent, birthday, he bought him a $40,000 Rolex Sky-Dweller watch (Aaron regrets telling Archie the price because he now refuses to wear it).
+Weeks after he signed the extension, Aaron’s mother and father met with his financial advisor, who presented a portfolio that promised $1 million for each -- with taxes paid off -- and a brand-new home of their choosing.